 Escrow

 A neutral, third-party account that protects the money of both buyers and sellers until real estate transactions are finalized.
 For example, if you choose to make a deposit with an offer on a home, it would go into an escrow account first rather than directly to the seller.
-Once you’ve bought a home, escrow accounts are also typically used to hold money for homeowners insurance and property taxes until payment is due.
+Once you’ve bought a home, escrow accounts are also typically used where the lender will hold money on behalf of the member to pay for property taxes, homeowners insurance and mortgage insurance if applicable on a loan.

 FHA loan